 I've wanted to make tofu for such a long time but certain things have held me back.
 I looked into the process and wasn't sure where to get a coagulant so I pushed tofu making into the back of my mind.
 When Steph posted about her experience of attending a tofu making class in Beijing earlier this year, my interest was piqued and I took it a step further by purchasing some organic soy beans but still couldn't track down the coagulant.

-The soy beans were soaked overnight, then drained in a colander and rinsed well with water.
+400 grams of soy beans were soaked overnight, then drained in a colander and rinsed well with water.
 After placing the soy beans in the blender I filled it up with filtered water to couple of centimetres above the beans.

 The soy beans were processed into a paste.

 The contents of the blender were poured into a stockpot with 4.5 litres of filtered water and the temperature brought up to between 82C (180F) and 93C (200F) for 30 mins.

 The mixture was strained with cheesecloth into a couple of bowls.
 The leftover pulp okara can be used in baking, I didn't have time to look up recipes for it and froze it for the time being.
 The strained milk was returned to stockpot and the temperature heated up to 93C (200F).